Shin Ramyun: History

+In 2023, Shin Gold (chicken flavor) and Shin Green (tofu and mushroom flavor) were introduced in the U.S.

 Name and package

 "Shin Ramyun" is the English transliteration of the Korean words for "spicy instant noodles".
 Shin Ramyun uses red and black packaging with the emphasized calligraphic form of the Hanja character "辛", which means "spicy".
 Additionally, the character is the surname of both the founder of Nongshim, Shin Choon-ho, and his elder brother, Shin Kyuk-ho, who started Lotte.

 Products

 Shin Ramyun was first introduced in 1986.
 There are two types of Shin Ramyun in the U.S., one is packaged and the other cup noodle.
 A package of Shin Ramyun is 120g, and there are 4 sizes of Shin Ramyun cup/bowls: Shin Cup Noodle Soup (68g), Shin Bowl Noodle Soup (86g), Shin Ramyun M-Cup (75g) and Shin Big Bowl Noodle Soup (114g).
-In Japan, there is the Shin Ramyun mini cup.
+In Japan, there is the Shin Ramyun Mini Cup.

+Other flavours

 Shin Ramyun Black was introduced in April 2011, which was 25 years after Shin Ramyun was first introduced to the market.
 Shin Ramyun Black is a slightly different version of Shin Ramyun with an additional seolleongtang powder on top of its flavor.
 Other ingredients include boiled beef slices, garlic and shiitake mushrooms.
 In the U.S. there are two types of Shin Ramyun Black: a Package type (130g) and a cup/bowl type (Shin Black Cup Noodle, 101g).
 There is also a Shin Black M-Cup (75g).

 Shin Ramyun Red "Super Spicy" was launched in late 2019, in both standard packet form and the smaller instant cup size, using the same noodle blocks and vegetable packet but a much spicier soup base.

 A shrimp flavor is also available in China.